-In circumstances where an operator wishes to conduct a new 'kind of aerial work operation' for which the HOO has no qualification or experience the operator will need to provide training to the HOO and ensure they are qualified to conduct this kind of aerial work operation.
+In circumstances where an operator wishes to conduct a new 'kind of aerial work operation' for which the HOO has no qualification or experience the operator will need to provide training to the HOO.
 This may mean using an external training provider or utilising a suitably qualified person to conduct the training in accordance with the operator's internal training requirements, as specified in the operator's operations manual.